Clastify logo

 • sex without a condom, especially where small abrasions allow infected fluid to contact blood or mucous membranes;

-• sharing hypodermic needles, because blood can transfer directly;
+• sharing hypodermic needles, because blood can be transferred directly;

 • transfusion of infected blood or contaminated blood products, where screening is inadequate;